Best-Rated Electricity Providers NSW

 Kelseigh Wrigley: Energy Specialist

-Kelseigh Wrigley covers Australia’s retail energy market, growing her industry-specific expertise over the last two years.
+Kelseigh Wrigley covered Australia’s retail energy market, growing her industry-specific expertise over the last two years.
 She holds a Bachelor of Journalism from the Queensland University of Technology and has contributed her skills to online publications Hunter and Bligh and local radio station 4ZZZ.

 Meet the Editorial Team